arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-12-20-indiebio-creating-the-future-of-food.md

 <img src="/img/clarafoodsmeringues.jpeg" width="100%"/>

-> _Clara Foods presented animal-free meringues during their Demo Day_
+> _Clara Foods presented animal-free meringues at IndieBio's inaugural Demo Day_

 In spite of concerns over whether people would want cell-grown foods, Clara Foods went on to raise its seed round of **$1.75 million** during IndieBio with their innovative approach to animal-free egg white.